 VERY IMPORTANT TO KNOW

-- When You Can Actually Swim in the Sea in Chania: the sea water is perfect in Chania between May-October (and including these 2 months), so if you are not visiting between these months it’s probably going to be too cold to swim anywhere in Crete
+- When You Can Swim in the Sea in Chania: the sea water is perfect in Chania between May and October (and including these 2 months), so if you are not visiting between these months, it’s probably going to be too cold to swim anywhere in Crete.

-- Best Beach of Chania: all of them are really nice, but I believe that Falassarna because of its accessibility and golden sand is (in my opinion) the best; Elafonissi and Balos are obviously more exotic and prettier but it’s difficult to access them, and you definitely need a car to access them
+- The Best Beach of Chania: All of them are nice, but Falassarna, because of its accessibility and golden sand, is (in my opinion) the best.
+Elafonissi and Balos are more exotic and prettier, but they’re difficult to access, and you need a car to access them.

-- Best Beach for Families and kids: if you are staying in Chania then I believe that Marathi beach, with its great beach bar and amenities around, is ideal for families
+- Best Beach for Families and Kids: If you are staying in Chania, then I believe that Marathi beach, with its excellent beach bar and amenities around, is ideal for families

 - Best Beach Hotel of Chania:Domes Noruz Chania Hotel